Jean-MarcHarvengt/MCUME/README.md

 # News
 February 2022: introducing TEECOMPUTER platform based on Teensy41 MCU<br>
 - improved USB keyboard support for existing Teensy41 emus
-- add new emus for Teensy41: for VIC20 and Apple2 based on aiie!
+- add new emus for Teensy41: for Vic20 and Apple2 based on aiie!
+- add AUTORUN feature to Teensy and PICO platforms
 <br>

 December 2021:<br>